Josef Suk (composer): Musical style

-Suk's musical style started off with a heavy influence from his mentor, Dvořák.
+Suk's musical style started off with a heavy influence from his mentor, Dvořák, perhaps most notably in the well-known Serenade for Strings, Op.
+6 (1892).
 The biggest change of Suk's style came after he reached a "dead end" in his early musical style (music played less of a role in Suk's life outside of his schooling), just before he began a stylistic shift during 1897–1905, perhaps realizing that the strong influence of Dvořák would limit his work.
 Morbidity was always a large factor in Suk's music.
 For instance, he wrote his own funeral march in 1889 and it appears significantly also in a major work, the "funeral symphony" Asrael, Op.
 27. Ripening, a symphonic poem, was also a story of pain and questioning the value of life.
 Other works, however – such as the music he set to Julius Zeyer's drama Radúz a Mahulena – display his happiness, which he credited to his marriage with Otilie.
 Another of Suk's works, Pohádka (Fairy Tale), was drawn from his work with Radúz a Mahulena.
 The closest Suk came to opera is in his incidental music to the play Pod jabloní (Beneath the Apple Tree).

 The majority of Suk's papers are kept in Prague.
-There is also a new catalogue of Suk's works that contains more manuscripts than any before it, some of them also containing sketches by Suk.
+A new catalogue of Suk's works contains more manuscripts than any before it, some of them also containing sketches by Suk.

 Suk said of himself: "I do not bow to anyone, except to my own conscience and to our noble Lady Music… and yet at the same time I know that thereby I serve my country, and praise the great people from the period of our wakening who taught us to love our country."